Where do users typically first interact with your brand? Your website.

 Once you have your brand story in place, you can make it shine with a simple and intuitive user experience.
 See how to use Hick’s Law to improve your user experience.

 Many companies “want a new website”, but they don’t put enough into the “why” or “who” of their new site.
-As outlined above, there’s a lot of strategic planning that goes into creating an effective website that can turn into a core asset for your company — fostering customer relationships and increasing sales.
+Creating an effective website takes strategic planning so that it enables your brand to stand out and connect with your audience on a deeper level.